The Daily Show: As a news source

 Stewart himself says that he does not perceive his show as cynical.
 "It's so interesting to me that people talk about late-night comedy being cynical," he says.
 "What's more cynical than forming an ideological news network like Fox and calling it 'fair and balanced'?
 What we do, I almost think, is adorable in its idealism."
 Stewart has said that he does not take any joy in the failings of American government, despite the comedic fodder they provide.
 "We're not the guys at the craps table betting against the line," he said on Larry King Live.
 "If government suddenly became inspiring... we would be the happiest people in the world to turn our attention to idiots like, you know, media people, no offense."

 In July 2009, Time magazine held an online poll entitled "Now that Walter Cronkite has passed on, who is America's most trusted newscaster?"
 Jon Stewart won with 44% of the vote, 15 points ahead of Brian Williams in second place with 29%.
-Stewart downplayed the results on the show stating "It was an Internet poll and I was the 'None of the above' option".
+Stewart downplayed the results on the show, describing himself as the "none of the above" option.

 In June 2013, the Writers Guild of America ranked The Daily Show with Jon Stewart #17 on their list of the 101 Best Written TV Series.

 In December 2013, TV Guide ranked it #53 on its list of the 60 Best Series of All Time.

+Stewart's return to the show in February 2024 initially attracted controversy due to the fact that Stewart devoted the majority of his first episode to criticizing Joe Biden and Donald Trump's age rather than focusing on policy differences between the candidates, calling both "vibrant" and "capable" and seemingly downplaying the overall significance of who won the election.
+This attracted significant criticism from a number of media figures, including Mary Trump, who accused Stewart of encouraging political apathy among voters with these statements.